Positive Ricci curvature on simply-connected manifolds with cohomogeneity-two torus actions: Main results

-Theorem~\ref{T:MAIN_THM} can also be put in the context of the so-called \emph{symmetry rank}, originally introduced by Grove and Searle in \cite{Grove1994}.
+We can also consider Theorem~\ref{T:MAIN_THM} in the context of the \emph{symmetry rank}, originally introduced by Grove and Searle in \cite{Grove1994}.
 Given a closed Riemannian $n$-manifold $M$, its \emph{symmetry rank}, denoted by $\symrk(M)$, is defined as the rank of the isometry group of $M$.
-If $M$ has positive sectional curvature, then $\symrk (M) \leqslant \lfloor \frac{n+1}{2} \rfloor$ (see \cite{Grove1994}).
-Theorem~\ref{T:MAIN_THM} shows that for a closed, simply-connected Riemannian manifold of dimension $n \geqslant 6$, no such bound is possible under the weaker hypothesis of positive Ricci curvature.
-In particular, since no closed, simply-connected $(n+2)$-manifold, $n\geqslant 2$, admits a cohomogeneity-one effective torus action (see, for example, \cite[proof of Theorem~B]{Galaz-Garcia2010}), we get the following result:
+If $M$ has positive sectional curvature, then $\symrk (M) \leqslant \lfloor \frac{n+1}{2} \rfloor$ and the bound is optimal (see \cite{Grove1994}).
+We call the optimal bound for the symmetry rank of a class $\mathcal{M}^n$ of closed, simply-connected Riemannian $n$-manifolds the \emph{maximal symmetry rank} of the family and denote it by $\maxsymrk (\mathcal{M}^n)$.
+Considering appropriate Riemannian products of round spheres shows that, in general, the maximal symmetry rank of closed, simply-connected Riemannian $n$-manifolds with positive Ricci curvature is greater than the maximal symmetry rank in the case of positive sectional curvature.
+The following question then arises naturally: